 Branding is how you present your business to your customers and the world in general.
 It has to be recognizable for people to differentiate it from a plethora of competitors.
 An ACM Digital Library study found out that most website critiques relied on the perception of the site design, not its content.
 This is more than enough proof that sometimes, beauty precedes brains.

 Demand Metric, a marketing solutions provider, tells us that consistently presented brands are 3.5 times more likely to enjoy excellent brand visibility than those with an inconsistent brand presentation.
 What does this tell us?
 Poorly designed branding visuals perform less than those that are carefully crafted.
+And that’s why many stress the importance of building a brand.

 Of course, Jaguar earned its reputation for being a top-notch vehicle manufacturer.
 Their brand designers only helped with what’s already evident.
 For everyone else, you’d think that brand design isn’t something as crucial.
 It is.
 Why waste a good company with mediocre brand designs?